-UN Report: Pandemic Year Marked by Spike in World Hunger - News Break
+UN report: Pandemic year marked by spike in world hunger - News Break

-(NAFB) – A new report from the United Nations Food and Agriculture Organization shows a dramatic worsening of world hunger in 2020.
-While the pandemic’s impact has yet to be fully mapped, the multi-agency report estimates that around a tenth of the global population – up to 811 million people – were undernourished last year.
-The number suggests it will take a tremendous effort for the world to honor its pledge to end hunger by 2030.
-This year’s report is the first global assessment of its kind in the pandemic era.www.newsdakota.com
+Rome, July 12, 2021 – There was a dramatic worsening of world hunger in 2020, the United Nations said today – much of it likely related to the fallout of COVID-19.
+While the pandemic’s impact has yet to be fully mapped[1], a multi-agency report estimates that around a tenth of the global population – up to 811 million people – were undernourished last year.
+The number suggests it will take a tremendous effort for the world to honour its pledge to end hunger by 2030.yubanet.com

 Comments / 0